-Many older gas furnaces still utilize pilot lights as their means of ignition.
+Many older gas furnaces still utilize a furnace pilot light as their means of ignition.

-While generally reliable, such pilot lights are liable to develop problems from to time.
+While generally reliable, furnace pilot lights are liable to develop problems from to time.

 One of the most common is an irregular flame – one that often causes the furnace to fail to light properly.